anurgj/IntroCG-ray-casting/README.md

-# prog1-raycasting-triangles
+# raycasting-pacman
-This repo branch contains the code for program 1 from cg class 2024 at nc state (ray tracing triangles).
+This repo branch contains the code for raycasting triangles and spheres with shadows. (ray tracing triangles).